Head: Robert E. Denton, Jr.

 4324: ISSUES IN HEALTH COMMUNICATION

 Study of issues related to the theory and practice of health communication, including interpersonal, public, organizational, political, and cultural.
-Junior standing required.
+Pre: Senior standing.
 (3H,3C)

 4334: COMMUNICATION ETHICS